Massawa: Italian colonization

 In 1928, Massawa had 15,000 inhabitants, of which 2,500 were Italians: the city was improved with an architectural plan similar to the one in Asmara, with a commercial and industrial area.
 With the rise of Fascism a segregation policy was implemented and with the passing of the "racial laws" soon became a real system of apartheid.
 Natives were segregated from residential areas, bars and restaurants reserved for the white population.
 However these laws did not stop relationships between Italian men and Eritrean women in the colonial territories.
 The result was a growing number of meticci (mulattos).
 Though the chief port of Italian Eritrea, Emilio De Bono who inspected the harbor in 1932 reported that the port had to be reconditioned as it was "absolutely lacking in wharves and facilities for the rapid landing and discharge of cargoes."
 As a result, the quays were widened, the breakwater lengthened to enable the simultaneous discharge of five steamers and the harbour was equipped with two large cranes.

 During the Second Italo-Ethiopian War, Massawa served as a base for the Italian invasion of Ethiopia, which caused the town to be flooded with Italian soldiers.
 An American journalist reported at the height of the invasion, "The streets had obviously sprung up over night.
 Men slept in completely open barracks - just a skeleton frame-work of wood with galvanized iron roof."
 After the Second Italo-Ethiopian War, Massawa underwent significant and rapid development.
 The 115-km road to Asmara was improved, and an aerial cableway connecting Massawa with Asmara was constructed.
 The railway was extended to Taulud, and infrastructure projects included an electric power plant, fuel depots, a cement factory, new residential areas, a naval base on the Abdalqader Peninsula, and a military airport.

-By 1938, Massawa had 15,000 civilian inhabitants, including 4,000 Italians, along with thousands of soldiers passing through the city.
+During World War II the United States ran a naval repair base at Massawa, the naval counterpart to its inland Project 19 aircraft depot at Gura, both funded under Lend-Lease.
+The U.S. Navy salvage officer Edward Ellsberg raised the ships and floating dry docks that the Italians had scuttled to block the harbor.

 Following the end of World War II, the port of Massawa suffered damage as the occupying British either dismantled or destroyed much of the facilities.
 These actions were protested by Sylvia Pankhurst in her book Eritrea on the Eve.